Skip Navigation

 Issue:

-I have added many email addresses to the spam blocklist, but emails are still coming through to Oracle B2C Service.
+I have added many email addresses to the spam tool blocklist, but emails are still coming through to Oracle B2C Service.

 Resolution: